danchan020/fetch/README.md

 ## Overview

 - Users can view and apply to job postings, and find applied to jobs on their personal profile
+- Users can view the details of companies who posted jobs, and all jobs posted from a company
 - Users have full CRUD capabilities on their own account

 ## GIFs